Beginners Guide to Peace - Losing the Way

 One outcome of this Protestant zeal to use the State to enforce morality was the institution, after a very long campaign, of the prohibition of alcohol.
 Starting in 1920, the sale and manufacture of alcoholic beverages was prohibited in the United States.
 Contrary to expectations, Prohibition did not end the consumption of alcohol in the US but merely drove it underground.
 Among the unintended consequences was

-The Prohibition advocates of the late 19th century US were not above using nativist fears of the new immigrants coming into the country to press their cause.
+The Prohibition advocates of the late 19th century US were not above using nativist fears towards the new immigrants coming into the country to press their cause.
 The new immigrants were primarily people from southern and eastern Europe that spoke different languages.
 There were also predominantly Roman Catholics and were less inclined to oppose the consumption of alcohol.
 The moralists attempted to tie crime, immigration and alcohol consumption into a package in their push for prohibition.
 They also pushed for

 The ultimate outcome of Prohibition was not a decrease in crime but an upsurge as organized crime grew in power and